msc365/az-devops-governance/src/res/shared/resource-group/README.md

 ## Notes

 - Operations are idempotent (safe to run multiple times).
-- User confirmation is required for deletion unless `-Force` is specified.

 > [!IMPORTANT]
 > Rollback does not perform actual Resource group deletion.
 Resource groups may contain shared resources that are not part of this implementation but could be deployed by other systems or requirements over time.
 Deleting the Resource group could impact other services and operations relying on those resources.